martinbros/FingerJointBoxGenerator/README.md

   drillDict ["drillPoints] = [[0, 0, 0.2], [1, 0, 0.2], [2, 0, 0.4]]
   ```

 - units(int): As specified by the [ezdxf documentation](https://ezdxf.readthedocs.io/en/stable/concepts/units.html#module-ezdxf.units), the dxf units can be specified.
 I have defaulted to mm.
-All coordinate generation is unitless.
+All coordinate generation is unit-less.